assafshocher/ResizeRight/README.md

 In the Pytorch case, it is **fully differentiable and can be used inside a neural network** both as a dynamic function (eg. inside some "forward" method) or as a PyTorch layer (nn.Module).

-The code is very much inspired by MATLAB's imresize function, but with a many crucial modifications.
+The code is very much inspired by MATLAB's imresize function, but with crucial modifications.
 It is specifically useful due to the following reasons:

 1. ResizeRight produces results **identical (PSNR>60) to MATLAB for the simple cases** (scale_factor * in_size is integer).
 None of the Python packages I am aware of, currently resizes images with results similar to MATLAB's imresize (which is a common benchmark for image resotration tasks, especially super-resolution).